renovate-bot/zw/docs/getting_started/02_overview.md

 The syntax is a more concise one.
 The single command will work the same as the previous classic-syntax invocation.
-It also allows solving some typical problems when using ZI, like providing common/default ices for a set of plugins or sourcing multiple files with [`src''` ice](Ice#src-pick-multisrc).
+It also allows solving some typical problems when using ZI, like providing common/default ices for a set of plugins or sourcing multiple files with [`src''` ice](../guides/ice#src-pick-multisrc).
-For more information refer to the page dedicated to the syntax ([here](Syntax/)).
+For more information refer to the page dedicated to the syntax ([here](../guides/syntax/)).

-### Turbo Loading sophisticated prompts
+### Turbo Loading sophisticated prompts {#turbo-loading-sophisticated-prompts}

 For some, mostly advanced themes the initialization of the prompt is being done in a `precmd`-hook, i.e.;
 in a function that's gets called before each prompt.
-The hook is installed by the [add-zsh-hook](Zsh-Plugin-Standard#use-of-add-zsh-hook-to-install-hooks) Zsh function by adding its name to the `$precmd_functions` array.
+The hook is installed by the [add-zsh-hook](https://z-shell.github.io/docs/zsh/Zsh-Plugin-Standard.html#azh) Zsh function by adding its name to the `$precmd_functions` array.

 To make the prompt fully initialized after Turbo loading in the middle of the prompt (the same situation as with the `zsh-autosuggestions` plugin), the hook